-FURUNO Electric Reduces Design Time 40 Percent Using NI AWR Design Environment and LabVIEW
+FURUNO Electric Reduces Design Time 40 Percent Using AWR Design Environment and LabVIEW

 FURUNO Electric Co., Ltd., a Japan-based company, manufactures and sells marine and industrial electronic equipment that uses ultrasound and electromagnetic wave sensor technologies.
 Using radar and GPS as its main technologies, the company has expanded its core business in marine electronics to the manufacture and sale of sea navigation instruments, fishing instruments, and radio communications equipment, including commercial grade radars, sonars, autopilots, VHF, and single-sideband radios.